thelema/odb/guidelines.md

 ## General Assumptions

-Packages fall into two categories: libraries and programs.

-Programs are assumed to provide an executable named the same as the package.
+ODB uses very simple heuristics to determine whether a package is installed.
+Packages can be libraries or programs (or both).

-Libraries install themselves using findlib.
-The findlib package name is the same as the module name.
+Libraries are expected to install themselves using findlib using a findlib name that's the same as their package name.
+For example, `batteries` installs itself using findlib with the package name `batteries`.
+Programs are expected to install (somewhere in the PATH) an executable named the same as their package name.
+For example, `menhir` installs an executable `menhir`.

+Programs that are both should do both.
+For example, `oasis` installs a findlib package named `oasis` and installs an executable `oasis`.
+Programs that are not tagged as either should do one or the other (and should then be properly tagged so detection is more accurate).

 ## Build system specifics: